varya/ds-breakfast-01-2021/index.md

 <!--

 If makrdown sounds too technical and not so much welcoming, you can use other sources.
 For example, not everyone finds blogging experience nice with Makrdown.
-Then, you can offer them faniliar solution, maywe Wordpress?
+Then, you can offer them familiar solution, maybe Wordpress?
 With Gatsby, you can get data from there and still represent it on the website.
-This way, Wordpress acts like CMS.
+This way, Wordpress acts like a CMS.
 If it destroys barriers, then it's definitely a solution to go.
 -->